US Army Soldiers Deployed to Middle East Rescue Mom Dog and 8 Newborn Puppies - ExBulletin

 “The story of Meatball and his puppies is an example of how important these animals are to our serving military and the vital difference we can make for the animals that become their family,” he also said.

-He added: “We are doing everything we can to ensure that this mission to bring them back to America and bring them back to their soldiers’ side ends well.”
+He added, “We are doing everything we can to ensure that this mission to bring them to America and bring them back alongside their soldiers ends well.”

-The organization notes on its website: “We love bringing these precious dogs and cats safely to the United States.
-The horrors inflicted on animals abroad are atrocious.
-Leaving them behind is heartbreaking and devastating to our military.
+The organization notes on its website, “We love bringing these precious dogs and cats safely to the United States.
+The overseas horrors inflicted on animals are atrocious.
+Leaving them behind is heartbreaking and devastating to our military. »

 Paws of War accepts donations to rescue animals from areas where they are in danger.